nizarch22/DES_CUDA/README.md

 ### Vary the size of messages (1MB-256MB)
 Change "NUM_TESTS_QUICK" in kernel.cu from 1-9 to set the size of messages being encrypted/decrypted where 1 maps to 1MB, 2 maps to 2MB, 3 maps to 4MB,..., 9 maps to 256MB.
 The default is 9 i.e. 256MB.\
 Note: A higher size will typically showcase a more accurate representation of the speedup from CPU to GPU.
-This is true because the measurement is accurate to 1ms, and that means the runtime needs to be higher to achieve accurate results.
-The results remain accurate remains true as long as the GPU is not overburdened, but even then it is likely to outperform the CPU.
+This is true because the measurement is accurate to 1ms, meaning the runtime needs to be higher to achieve accurate results.
+The results remain accurate as long as the GPU is not overburdened, but even then it is likely to outperform the CPU.

 ### Available modes:
 #### GPU only